Hum 110 Alumni Book Club Syllabus

-Having issues?
+Having issues accessing the materials?
 Contact alumni@reed.edu.
 If you are using Safari browser, know that some users have experienced issues viewing the lectures, and try switching to Chrome or Firefox first!

 Year 1: Ancient Mediterranean